shakna-israel/dedlit/README.md

     * Returns a boolean if `x` matches the current lexer pattern.

-    * If the lexer pattern is a function, it is *not* evaluated being comparison.
+    * If the lexer pattern is a function, it is *not* evaluated by comparison.

 ## Library Usage